-An initiative funded by the U.S. Department of Education’s Office of Indian Education, its goal is to improve access to higher education and career preparedness for American Indian youth of Robeson County.
+An initiative funded by the U.S. Department of Education’s Office of Indian Education, the goal of Project ACCESS is to improve access to higher education and career preparedness for American Indian youth of Robeson County.
 The initiative will engage Native youth, their families, and their tribal communities to be active participants in the process.

 FREE Super Saturday!
 Day Camps